lukasz-rdzanek/NextGenApp/README.md

 # NextGenApp

 Recruitment task from NextGen Coupon Follow.
 CORS must be disabled for proper operation.
-You can use the command below:
+You can use the command below in your terminal:

 > open /Applications/Google\ Chrome.app --args --user-data-dir="/var/tmp/Chrome dev session" --disable-web-security